 Sandra’s love of classical music developed when she was thirteen and a natural soulful and spiritual voice was then enhanced, trained and developed into the soprano she is today.
-This was achieved at The Royal College of Music Junior Department where Sandra was a student for four years, achieving her grade eight singing qualification with distinction within eighteen months.
-Sandra has also written and performed her own compositions.
+This was achieved at the Royal College of Music Junior Department where Sandra was a student for four years, achieving her grade eight singing qualification with distinction within eighteen months.

 Born in Zambia and blind/visually impaired almost from birth, Sandra has learned to work exclusively in Braille, including of course, the use of Braille music.

-Sandra had a busy and exciting 2014.
+Apart from her many singing engagements 2014 proved to be extra special for Sandra.
 Composing a piece of Choral Music to commemorate the First World War for an RNIB competition, she won First Prize, and her piece, Lord of All, was performed by members of the London Youth Choir at the Wigmore Hall, 03 July.
-Apart from her many singing engagements Sandra also had the opportunity to present the the Live lunchtime shows on Insight Radio, which she found exhilarating and fun.